GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 With Gato GraphQL you can also execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that within a single request.

+= How is Gato GraphQL different than WPGraphQL? =

+If you just need to build a headless WordPress site and deploy it as static, and you're currently using WPGraphQL, switching to Gato GraphQL will not make any difference.

+Otherwise, switching to Gato GraphQL provides many additional benefits:

+You can use persisted queries to expose predefined data, and completely disable the GraphQL single endpoint, for better security.

+You can provide multiple custom endpoints, each of them customized for your customers or applications, even validating that only visitors from a certain IP range can access it (PRO).

+You can use GraphQL to retrieve, modify and finally store again the content in your site, all within a single GraphQL document (PRO).
+For instance, you can fetch all the Gutenberg blocks in a post, extract their properties, translate those strings via Google Translate API, insert those strings back into the block, and store the post again.

+You can use GraphQL to automate tasks and content workflows (PRO).
+For instance, when a new post is created (event `wp_insert_post`) you can execute a persisted query that checks if the post does not have a thumbnail and, in that cases, generates one by calling the Stable Diffusion API, compresses the image via TinyPng, and finally inserts the image as the post's featured image.

 = What's the difference between the Gato GraphQL plugin and its PRO version? =

 The Gato GraphQL plugin maps the WordPress schema, and is enough to use GraphQL as an API, such as for building headless sites.